 Host an Expo or Creators Market

 Host an expo featuring artisans and local crafters.
 If you have no or low-cost access to space, you may be able to offer free tables for them.
-Not only can this lead to more sales, you may be able to make introductions between your artisans and your local stores.
-In my town, our First Friday event helped a jewelry maker land a spot for her items with a local business.
+Not only can this lead to more sales, but you may also be able to make introductions between your artisans and your local stores.
+In my town, our First Friday event (vendors with booths) helped a jewelry maker land a spot for her items with a local brick-and-mortar business.

 These types of expos or fairs are very popular during the holidays.
-You may even be able to feature local items at your chamber office.
+You may even be able to feature local items at your chamber office or vistor’s bureau.

 Create Graphics and Use Them Everywhere